-This course is designed to give the student a basic understanding of the federal rules of civil procedure and Alabama rules of court.
-The student will demonstrate the ability to prepare a trial notebook for litigation purposes.
+This course is designed to give students a basic understanding of the federal rules of civil procedure and Alabama rules of court.
+Students will demonstrate the ability to prepare a trial notebook for litigation purposes.

 PRL 291.
 INTERNSHIP IN PARALEGALISM (3 credits)